 - Photosensitivity reactions (skin reaction to the sunlight)

-There are many side effects with an unknown frequency that apply to the tetracycline group of antibiotics.
+Many side effects with an unknown frequency apply to the tetracycline group of antibiotics.
 These may occur when taking lymecycline, for example:

 - Difficulty in swallowing (dysphagia)

 - Inflammation of the esophagus (oesophagitis)